 Let us know immediately when you stop practising at a certain location to make sure your Medicare provider number is not used inappropriately.

-You should claim for Medicare benefits when you are working in a private capacity and not receiving other government funding for these services.
+You should claim for Medicare benefits when you're working in a private capacity and not getting other government funding for these services.